Władysław Reymont

 Władysław Stanisław Reymont (/pl/; born Rejment; 7 May 1867 – 5 December 1925) was a Polish novelist and the laureate of the 1924 Nobel Prize in Literature.
 His best-known work is the award-winning four-volume novel Chłopi (The Peasants).

 Born into an impoverished noble family, Reymont was educated to become a master tailor, but instead worked as a gateman at a railway station and then as an actor in a troupe.
 His intensive travels and voyages encouraged him to publish short stories, with notions of literary realism.
 Reymont's first successful and widely praised novel was The Promised Land from 1899, which brought attention to the bewildering social inequalities, poverty, conflictive multiculturalism and labour exploitation in the industrial city of Łódź (Lodz).
 The aim of the novel was to extensively emphasize the consequences of extreme industrialization and how it affects society as a whole.
 In 1900, Reymont was severely injured in a railway accident, which halted his writing career until 1904 when he published the first part of Chłopi.

 Władysław Reymont was popular in communist Poland due to his style of writing and the symbolism he used, including socialist concepts, romantic portrayal of the agrarian countryside and toned criticism of capitalism, all present in literary realism.
 His work is widely attributed to the Young Poland movement, which featured decadence and literary impressionism.

-Surname

-Reymont's baptism certificate gives his birth name as Stanisław Władysław Rejment.
-The change of surname from "Rejment" to "Reymont" was made by the author himself during his publishing debut, as it was supposed to protect him, in the Russian sector of partitioned Poland, from any potential trouble for having already published in Austrian Galicia a work not allowed under the Tsar's censorship.
-Kazimierz Wyka, an enthusiast of Reymont's work, believes that the alteration could also have been intended to remove any association with the word rejmentować, which in some local Polish dialects means "to swear".